 This article provides an overview of the capabilities provided by diagram view.

 This feature is enabled by selecting Diagram view in the View tab on the ribbon.
 With diagram view enabled, the steps pane and queries pane will be collapsed.

-Currently, diagram view is only available in Power Query Online as a Preview feature.
+Currently, diagram view is only available in Power Query Online.